hibimarc-script/hibi-nuclear-player/README.md

-# Hibi Nuclear Player 🌺
+# Hibi Nuclear Player 🌺 ⚠️ This is an unofficial personal fork and is not affiliated with or endorsed by the official Nuclear project.

 A personalized fork of [Nuclear](https://github.com/nukeop/nuclear) — the free, open-source music player — with a custom Last.fm dashboard, lyrics, a Windows Media Player-style visualizer, and more.